bids-standard/stats-models/specification/walkthrough.md

 display_groups(outputs, ["contrast"])
 ```

 As before, we can specify an intercept-only model, but of type `glm` since we want to perform a random-effects analysis.

-Here, we can again use `DummyContrasts` to specify a simple one-sample t-test contrast on the incoming `IvC` subject-level contrasts.
+We can again use `DummyContrasts` to specify a simple one-sample t-test contrast on the incoming `IvC` subject-level contrasts.

 ```{literalinclude} examples/model-walkthrough_smdl.json